 Every woman has this picture in their minds of the way their life is supposed to go.
 We imagine we will meet that perfect man.
 We imagine that we will get married in a beautiful wedding ceremony where everyone is happy for us and everyone gets along.
 We imagine that we will easily end up pregnant shortly thereafter and that pregnancy will be a glowy, magical time of bonding.
 Most of us imagine that the birth will be painful, but that it will all be worth it when we hold that perfect little bundle of joy and that we and our husband will spend months basking in the bliss of having turned our love into an eternal bond by creating new life together.
 We have that picture in our minds of cooking dinner as our husband plays catch with our son or daughter; having just come home from a rewarding job that gives him a sense of purpose and that pays enough money that we feel secure and free.
 We imagine being together with the man of our dreams forever, basking in the ambiance of love and family bliss.
 Well… this dream may turn into reality for 0.1 percent of the population of women on planet earth, but for the rest of us, we are dealt a huge reality punch.
 For the rest of us, life is way messier and way more raw; it turns out to be nothing like we expected it to be.

-I discovered this morning that the reason I feel so crushed when I see pictures of someone else’s “perfect life” is because it makes me feel so sorry for myself.
 In truth, pictures rarely reflect the bad times, which is understandable.
 Who wants to display a picture on the living room mantle of themselves screaming while they were in labor or throwing something at their husband a week before the divorce?

 But I can’t help but feel like we are all so busy trying to make our lives seem perfect to each other, while concealing the truth that our lives are so much less than perfect.
 I hate those Christmas cards that people send in the mail with an obnoxious never ending list of all their accomplishments and wonderful things that have happened to them and their children during the past year.
-I have often joked in the past that it would be much more efficient to just send a card that reads, “Merry Christmas Teal, we just wanted you to know how awesome our lives are, so that you can realize what a mess you’ve made of your life… because we decided that the best gift we could give you this season is an excuse to feel even worse about yourself”.
+I have often joked in the past that it would be much more efficient to just send a card that reads, “Merry Christmas, we just wanted you to know how awesome our lives are, so that you can realize what a mess you’ve made of your life… because we decided that the best gift we could give you this season is an excuse to feel even worse about yourself”.

 Because we had gone through infertility, and because of my gynecological history (due to the abuse), my pregnancy was considered a high-risk pregnancy.
 This meant that no midwife would agree to oversee my care.
 The insurance that most of them have to carry does not cover them for high-risk pregnancies.
 This was a major tragedy for me because I am a natural birth freak.
 Having been obsessed with obstetrics since I was four years old, one of my career plans was to become an obstetrician.
 When other kids were playing their Gameboys or Nintendo’s, I spent my time in high school studying textbook after textbook on birth.
 And I already knew that opting for a hospital delivery was a disaster waiting to happen.
 I thought I knew what I was up against.
 But it turned out to be much worse than I thought.
 I ended up finding a group of midwifes who could oversee a delivery in the hospital under the supervision of an obstetrician.
 It was a fair compromise.

 When I found out I was pregnant, because it was a “Clomid Pregnancy”, I was told to come in for a blood test.
 When they did the test, my HCG levels were off the charts, which indicated that I was pregnant with multiple babies.
 So they ordered an ultrasound.
 They only saw one gestational sac (one baby).
 Mark and I thought that would be a relief to the doctor.
 But it wasn’t.
 The doctor explained that it was worse.
 He explained that the high HCG levels suggested that my pregnancy was a molar pregnancy and he pointed out a spot on my uterine wall where he believed that cancer was growing.
 A molar pregnancy is a pregnancy that begins as a fetus, but turns into a cancerous growth that consumes the uterus and spreads into the rest of the mother’s body, potentially killing her.
 The doctor informed us that at any point over the next few months, they might be forced to terminate the pregnancy.
-I had a mental break down.
+I had a break down.
 There we were, happier than we’d ever been.
-We finally had a baby on the way and they were telling me that I could potentially have to go through another forced abortion.
+We finally had a baby on the way and they were telling me that I could potentially have to go through a forced abortion.

 Two weeks later, I started getting sick, really sick.
 My morning sickness was so bad that I couldn’t even keep down water.
 I couldn’t get out of bed.
 Moving would make me vomit.
 If I changed rooms, I had to bring my bowl with me.
 To get me to the doctor’s visits, which we had to go to twice a week, I’d have to bring the bowl and a bag with half of a lemon in it (so I could sniff it to subdue the nausea in the car).
 When they finally saw a heartbeat when I was eight weeks pregnant, we thought again that it would be a relief to the doctor, but it wasn’t.
 He became convinced that I still had a molar pregnancy.
 The kind that begins as a twin, but that turns cancerous and takes over the other developing twin.